-As already mentioned, take care of credit card and other debts before focusing your attention to your student loans.
+As already mentioned, take care of credit cards and other debts before focusing your attention on your student loans.
 That is mainly because these debts usually charge more in interest.

-Since student loans and college debts do not have a prepayment penalty attached, you can make overpayments on your student loans if you wish to.
-The following are some ways how you can make overpayments on your student loans in a smart way:
+Since student loans and college debts do not have a prepayment penalty attached, you can make student loan overpayments on your student loans if you wish to.
+The following are some ways how you can make overpayments on your student loans is a smart way:

 Start by paying off your capitalized interest: If you are reveling in your grace period, that is, the 6 months after you leave school or graduate, you might want to start by paying off your accrued interest.
 This will keep your balance from growing and you will find it easier to pay it off fast.

 You may make extra/overpayments: Autopay will automatically deduct the required amount to be paid directly from your bank account.
 It can also help lower your interest rate.
 Some lenders will permit you to pay an extra amount towards a student loan of your preference.

 Biweekly payments: Biweekly payments can be made manually online.

 Look to your employer: As part of workplace benefits, some employers offer to pay off your student loans.
 Check with your HR about your eligibility and enroll accordingly.

 Refinance your student loans: Refinancing your student loans can help reduce the duration of your repayment term.
 You could qualify for a lower interest rate through a private lender if you have good credit and stable income.
 You may pay extra with a term that is not standard and pay off your loans faster.

 Refinancing, in particular, is a very sought after method that can make your life easier by helping you manage numerous bulky student loans.
 It comes with a bunch of benefits such as lowered interest rates and smaller monthly payments depending on the plan that you choose and your credit score.

 Why do people repay their student loans early?